-Through leading research and innovation, raising awareness and providing education, Gut Cancer Foundation have made it our mission to improve and save the lives of all New Zealanders affected by gut cancers.
+Through leading research and innovation, awareness and education, advocacy and patient support, Gut Cancer Foundation have made it our mission to improve and save the lives of all New Zealanders affected by gut cancers.

 Every year, over 6000 New Zealanders are diagnosed with a cancer of the digestive system.
 That’s 17 Kiwis every day.
 Chances are, most of us will know someone affected by a gut cancer in some way.
 And, with some of the lowest survival rates of any cancers in New Zealand, it has never been more important for us to understand and tackle this significant challenge faced by so many of our loved ones.